athul-2003/QR-2/README.md

-# Virtual User Pass Creator using HTML,CSS,Javascript
+# Realtime Virtual User Pass Creator using HTML,CSS,Javascript

 The user has to scan a QR Code and fill in the required credentials along with a photo and hence generate their User Pass.